-One of the questions I ask myself when doing an SEO website audit is whether the site is structured correctly.
+One of the questions I ask myself when doing an SEO clinic is whether the site is structured correctly.
 One of the things this includes is looking at whether (say) a blog, a forum or any other resource belongs in a sub-domain, a folder or on it’s own domain.

 Now there are pro’s and con’s to all of the options, and what I suggest below is based around an ideal world scenario of lots of content being created, lots of relevant link building and lots of website traffic and engagement.
 So all things being equal and perfect lets take a look at which option is best for you and your website.